-- A laser removes the hazy posterior capsule from your line of sight without making an incision or "touching" the eye.
+A laser removes the hazy posterior capsule from your line of sight without making an incision or "touching" the eye.

 Most people can expect their vision to improve within a day.
 As with any eye procedure, however, call your eye doctor immediately if vision worsens or fails to improve.

-Although a YAG laser capsulotomy poses slight additional risk, overall the procedure is extremely safe.
-The most important risk is that the retina can become detached from the inner back of the eye.
+Although a YAG laser capsulotomy poses slight additional risk, the procedure is extremely safe overall.

 In most cataract surgeries, the intraocular lens is placed inside the "capsular bag," which contains the cloudy natural lens or cataract of the eye.

 Ophthalmologists make every attempt to maintain the integrity of the capsular bag so that the intraocular lens can be positioned correctly within it.
-But the capsular bag is extremely thin approximately the thickness of a single red blood cell and can sometimes rupture or break.
+But the capsular bag is extremely thin — approximately the thickness of a single red blood cell — and can sometimes rupture or break.

-Even without underlying complications, intraocular lenses can still dislocate especially if one of the springy "arms" holding the lens in place is positioned improperly inside the capsular bag or becomes malpositioned later on.
+Even without underlying complications, intraocular lenses can still dislocate — especially if one of the springy "arms" holding the lens in place is positioned improperly inside the capsular bag or becomes malpositioned later on.